Vampire Cleanup Department: Main Story

-Tim soon started his anti-vampire training.
-Each of the agents taught Tim an area of expertise.
+Each agent starts training Tim in their area of expertise.
 Priest Ginger taught him anti-vampire amulet spells, Chau taught him martial arts, and Kui taught him how to use their anti-vampire weapons.
-While not ready to take on a vampire, Chau decided to take Tim to Sai Kung on his first training mission.
+Chau takes Tim to Sai Kung for a training mission.
 A treasure hunter had dived into the lake (that was once Oxtail Village) and found two caskets.
 He opened one and died from wrath of the undead landlord (aka Vampire King).